Lena Thoresen, OTR/L

 Emily Spencer, MOT, OTR/L

 Emily graduated from Adventist University of Health Sciences with her Master’s degree in Occupational Therapy in 2017.
 She was drawn to the field of occupational therapy after working with children with disabilities in an ABA clinic.
 Emily is a joyful and compassionate therapist who loves to be a part of children’s journey towards independence.
-Emily has previous experience working with children as an occupational therapy aid, registered behavioral therapist, and a gymnastics coach.
-During her free time, Emily loves painting, traveling, and spending quality time with family and friends.
+She has received specialized training in Handwriting Without Tears and is an Interactive Metronome® Provider.
+Emily also has previous experience working with children as an occupational therapy aid, registered behavioral therapist, and a gymnastics coach.
+During her free time, Emily loves painting, traveling, and spending quality time with her family and friends.